edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 two different ledgers.
 This introduces additional potential points of failure in the trust and communication models between ledgers.
-None of the existing interledger communication protocols have strong support for `ABFT` semantics.
+None of the existing interledger communication protocols have strong support for `ABFT` interactions.
 None of the existing interledger communication protocols support Hiero's Threshold Signature Scheme (hinTS based TSS) for generating network signatures or SHA 384 for Merkle Proofs.
 None of the existing interledger solutions are architected in a pattern similar to the `Connector` abstraction